Pumpkin Spice Cheesecake

 • Pumpkin pie spice: While you can buy pre-made pumpkin pie spice, you can also make your own!
 Whisk together 4 parts cinnamon, 1 part allspice, 1 part cloves, 2 parts nutmeg and 2 parts ginger.

-• Pepitas: Pumpkin seeds are also called pepitas!
-You can use salted and/or roasted.
+• Pepitas: Pepitas are a fancy way to call pumpkin seeds, and you can use salted and/or roasted.

 • Oreo crumbs: If you can’t find Oreo crumbs, you can buy regular Oreos and turn them into crumbs in a food processor.